 Half gold sovereign rings became the rage in the mid eighties, but that was in you later years as soon as you left school and got a job.

 The major development in the 1990s was that boys began wearing earings.
 By the end of the decade it had becomne quite common--although still only a minoritybof boys wore them.

-Watches are perhaps the most common jeweley items worn by boys.
-And in the 19th century before the invention of wrist watches were worn with fobs.
+Watches are perhaps the most common jeweley items worn by boys in thev20th century.
+And in the 19th century before the invention of wrist watches were worn with fobs. this changed for a time in the early-20th century until Apple introduced the I-phone.
 There are, however, many other items.
 Here age was a factor.
 Pendeants and lockets have also been worn, especially by younger boys.
-We see other boys wearing ring, more teenagers than boys.
-The popularity of jewelry items have varied over time.
+We see other boys wearing rings, more teenagers than boys, but for a time in theb mis-19th centuryb we see a lot of younger boys wearingb rings, perhaps rekated to the Califiorina Gold Rish (1848).
+Finger conventiins were not well established.
+This ring popularity seems to have passed by the 1880s. was The popularity of jewelry items have varied over time.
 Collar pins and cuff links which were once common, at least among teenagers when dressing up or today no longer seen.
 Tie clips were also common during the early- and mid-20th century.
 But new items such as ear rings have appeared.
 Bracelets have varried in popularity.

 We nother jewekry for mothers with rememerances of their children.
 Our information here is still quite limited.Some of the most common were lockets.
 Such lockets might hold a lock of the child's hair, which is why they are called lockets.
 They also held minature painted portraits and after the develiopment of photography (1840s), photographic portraits.
 Children also wore lockets, but generally only younger boys.
 We note photographic pins in the late 19th century which were worn by mothers.